 Our Kinetisense 3D movement screening identifies exactly which movement patterns are dysfunctional.
 This guides our ART treatment to focus on the specific tissues causing those restrictions.

-Objective data ensures we’re treating the right areas and helps us track your progress as movement quality improves.
+Objective data ensures we’re treating the right areas and gives us a clear benchmark to track your progress as movement quality improves.

 Who Benefits Most from ART?

-While anyone with soft tissue pain or restriction can benefit from ART, certain groups respond particularly well.
+While anyone with soft tissue pain or restriction responds well to ART, certain groups see particularly strong results.

 Athletes and Active Individuals